-Create a picture of your finances
+Creating a picture of your finances, now and in the future

-In order to create your financial life plan, you need clarity over your financial and lifestyle goals, your objectives and your motivations.
+In order to create a successful lifestyle financial plan, you need clarity over your financial and lifestyle goals, your objectives and your motivations.
 An integral part of this process includes cash flow modelling.
+A cash flow model is used to calculate how your income, expenditure, savings and investments may be distributed over time.

-This illustrates what might happen to your finances in the future and enables you to plan to ensure that you make the most of your money to enable you to achieve your financial and lifestyle goals.
+This process illustrates what might happen to your finances in the future and enables you to plan to ensure that you make the most of your money to enable you to achieve your financial and lifestyle goals.